gered/clj-jtwig/README.md

 | escape | `escape(value, strategy)`<br/>Escapes a string for safe insertion into the final output.
 The second parameter specifies the escape strategy: 'html' (default), 'js' or 'xml'.
 | first | `first(collection)`<br/>Returns the first "element" of a sequence, or a string.
 | format | `format(format_string, values, ...)`<br/>Formats a given string by replacing the placeholders (placeholders follow the `String.format` notation).
+| javascript | `javascript(url)`<br/>Returns a `<script>` tag for a Javascript source file.
+The Javascript source file's modification timestamp will be appended to the URL if the url given is a relative one to help avoid browser caching issues.
 | join | `join(sequence, separator)`<br/>Returns a string which is the concatenation of the items of a sequence.
 The second parameter specifies a string to place between joined elements (blank string by default).
 | json_encode | `json_encode(value)`<br/>Returns the JSON representation of the given value.
 | keys | `keys(map)`<br/>Returns the keys of a map.
 It is useful when you want to iterate over the keys of a map.